CIRSS/yw-web-app/README.md

     Terminate the service by typing CTRL-C in this terminal.
     ---------------
-3. Open the link (Note: If you encounter any error, you can refresh the page, or access the WebAPP from `PORTS -> Local Address`)
+3. Open web application from `PORTS -> Local Address`

 ## Running the service on a Windows system without Make